EvaDev/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 For simplicity I wanted to keep everything in a single contract but this may cause contract size limit issues.

+**Access Control**
-The main contract is ownable to allow the contract owner to pause the contract.
+The main contract is ownable to allow the donation manager contract owner to pause the contract.
+This is implemented inheriting from the openZeppelin Ownable.sol contract.

-Different roles are created within the contract and these are enforced with modifiers
+Within the contract different roles are created and these are enforced with function modifiers
-- Donors  (can create & fund Donations, Approve funds to distributors)
+- Donors  (eg can create & fund Donations, Approve funds to distributors)
-- Distributors (can create distributions, request funds)
+- Distributors (eg can create distributions, request funds etc)

+**Data model**
 A key design decision are the data structures to support these relationships
  ![Screenshot](model.png)